 Additional accessibility considerations

-- Images of text are only used for decorative purposes.
+- Images of text are a logo or are only used for decorative purposes.

 Compatibility with browsers and assistive technology